 Sussex real estate guide & listings for sale

-Sussex is very good for those who prefer quiet surroundings, as there isn't a lot of street noise or city clamour.
+Sussex is very good for those who enjoy quiet surroundings, as the streets tend to be very calm.

 Sussex is especially car friendly.
 Many homes for sale are a rather short drive from the closest highway, and it is very easy to come across a parking spot.
 It is impractical for people travelling on foot to get around in Sussex because meeting daily needs is challenging by walking.

 About one third of properties in Sussex were built pre-1960, while many of the remaining buildings were built in the 1960s and the 1980s.
 In this town, many dwellings are single detached homes, but small apartment buildings are also present in the housing stock.
 Homeowners occupy about 70% of the properties in Sussex and the remainder are rented.
 This town also has a good variety of housing sizes; it is quite easy to find homes ranging from lofts to four or more bedrooms.

 A portion of house buyers in Sussex may be able to reach the nearest grocery store on foot, while others will have to turn to a vehicle.
 There are also a few opportunities for those who value nearby restaurants and cafes.
 With respect to education, parents and their kids will welcome that wherever their house is situated in this town, both primary and secondary schools are nearby.
 Besides public schools, there are private elementary and secondary schools.
 On the other hand, there are only a few daycares and therefore they can be an extended walk away.